MAY 19th, 2022

 Types of Due Diligence Reports

-The areas of concentration for the report is dependent on what type of due diligence you are utilizing.
+The areas of concentration for the report are dependent on what type of due diligence you are utilizing.

-For example, a report resulting from financial due diligence will look and have different information versus one from customer due diligence.
+For example, a report resulting from financial due diligence will look and have different information compared to one from customer due diligence.

 Likewise, a financial due diligence report created for administrative purposes will differ from those written in preparation for mergers and acquisitions.